osrf/TSC-RMW-Reports/README.md

 The plots below gives the average of ten Mininet experiments for both memory and CPU consumption broken down by publisher and subscriber.
 As with all of the Mininet experiments Quality of Service options of reliable, keep last, and a history depth of 10 were used.
+We have chosen to include two of the resource consumption plots pertaining to the cases that most often demonstrated sucessful message transmission.
+These two plots used the
-In this case we're using a configuration where the network bandwidth was limited to 54Mb and a message size of Array1k.
+  * [ ] configuration where the network bandwidth was limited to 54Mb or 300Mb and a
+message of size Array1k was used as the payload.
 The results are fairly representative; with no clear winner in terms of CPU consumption, and slightly better memory consumption across the board for `Cyclone DDS sync`.
 The CPU results should also be considered with respect to the latency and lost numbers in the previous